Question: Why do we need this?

 Answer: To protect relationships.

-Rumors or stories that the firm is ‘in play’ can create uncertainties in any of these relationships.
+Rumors or stories that the firm may be ‘in play’ can create uncertainties in any of these relationships.

 Uncertainty means staff might be more tempted to take another offer, suppliers may look for other distributors, competitors might gossip saying the seller is in trouble and needs to sell . . .
 This is all best nipped in the bud.

-Please click the link below to download the .pdf file containing our Non-Disclosure Agreement.
+Please click this link to download the .pdf file containing our Non-Disclosure Agreement.

-We need this signed before releasing any information that might identify a business.
+We need the signed before releasing any information that might identify a business.

 Our contact info is on the non-disclosure form.
 Send it by fax or scan and email it to us.